 I let the cake cool in the pan for about 10 minutes, then I run a thin spatula around the edge then pop off the side when its cool enough to handle and then cool completely still on the springform pan base.
 Let the cake cool completely before serving, the slices will cut easier.

 If you are impatient like I am and cut while it is still way too warm they won’t look as nice.
 But I am assuming most people aren’t photographing the cake, just slicing and eating.

 This brown sugar white peach buttermilk cake is amazing with ice cream.
-It’s similar to peach cobbler but in cake form.
-Peach cobbler just might be my next recipe.
 I have around 50 pounds of peaches in boxes and still more on my tree.
 Gotta pick the rest before the birds eat them all!

 A few notes about this Summertime Brown Sugar White Peach Buttermilk Cake first:

 - I used white donut peaches.
 Feel free to use any kind of peaches ( or nectarines) you would like.

 - I didn’t peel the peaches first.
 They are so small and kind of hard to peel, and the peach skins just melt into the cake.
 Donut peaches tend to have thinner skin than traditional yellow peaches

 - I used amaretto in this cake, if you don’t want to use any alcohol just use a tablespoon of vanilla extract in place of the extract and amaretto

 - The brown sugar and white sugar topping is a must.
 Use twice as much white sugar to brown and sprinkle it liberally before baking.